Yael-Karat/Yael-Karat/README.md

 <h1>Hi there👋</h1>
 <p dir="auto">
 I'm Yael Karat (<a href="https://github.com/Yael-Karat">@Yael-Karat</a>), a passionate software developer and a B.Sc.
-Computer Science with a strong interest in Web Development, Python and Test Automation.<br>
+Computer Science with a strong interest in Web Development, Python and Test Automation.
 </p>

 <h2>👩🏼‍💻 About Me</h2>